 The rabbis thought knowledge of the Scripture, in itself, brought life.
 Paul counters this in Galatians 3:21: Is the law then against the promises of God?
 God forbid: for if there had been a law given which could have given life, verily righteousness should have been by the law.

 The Scriptures exist to testify of Christ.

 They honored Moses and studied his writings, but Jesus said those very writings accuse them because they testify of Him (Deuteronomy 18:15-18; Luke 24:44; 2 Corinthians 3:15).

 If there is one thing those Jews thought they believed, it was Moses and his writings.
 They contended earnestly for the law: they venerated the name of Moses above almost all of their national heroes.
 They would have been ready to die for what Moses taught.
-And yet here is the son of god solemnly declaring that these Jews did not believe Moses, and furnishing proof by showing that if they had really believed Moses’ writings they had belived in Christ, of whom Moses wrote.
-How terribly deceptive is the human heart! — Exposition of the Gospel of John, by Arthur W. Pink, page 283-284.
+And yet here is the Son of God solemnly declaring that these Jews did not believe Moses, and furnishing proof by showing that if they had really believed Moses’ writings they had believed in Christ, of whom Moses wrote.
+How terribly deceptive is the human heart! — Pink, page 283-284.